 Analysis / Bias

 The Washington Times, although praised by conservative political leaders, has also been criticized for being the mouthpiece of the Unification Church.
 The Washington Times also has a strong pro- Christian bias, with a whole section dedicated to the Bible.
-They have also published articles that criticizes left leaning Christians such as this: “George Soros and his ‘rented evangelicals’ outed by Christian leaders.”
+They have also published articles that criticize left-leaning Christians such as this: “George Soros and his ‘rented evangelicals’ outed by Christian leaders.”

 In review, The Washington Times utilizes emotionally loaded language in their headlines such as “Gowdy puts Comey on blast after FBI ex-chief’s snarky ‘search for the truth’ tweet” and “NBC News’ Mika Brzezinski problem.”
 When it comes to sourcing, The Washington Times re-publishes articles from the least biased Associated Press and occasionally utilizes credible sources such as Refinery29.
 In examining several articles, we found that The Times either does not source information at all, or they simply link back to themselves (internal linking) to information that is not relevant to the article.
 This article is a good example of internal linking: “Mueller: FBI did not mislead Flynn into lying.”
 Internal linking is a technique used to increase page views and improve SEO, thereby increasing advertising revenue.
 There is nothing wrong with internal linking if the link relates to relevant information, but in the case of The Times, it does not.